HermanMartinus/justsketchme-frontend/_drafts/plant-puns-and-the-good-kinds-of-seedy-dealings-an-interview-with-sowsweet.md

 ### When you feel overwhelmed, discouraged, or burnt out, what do you do to push through and get things done?

 As per my extreme extrovert personality mentioned above, I tap into my social networks of friends and family.
 I find that spending time with others instantly helps me recharge my battery when I’m feeling any of these ways.
 Creating lists is also a big thing for me - I struggle a lot with focusing on one task at a time (my business partner can tell you all about this), and I can make myself dizzy sometimes by bouncing back and forth perpetually between half-completed to-do items.

+> I find that my most productive creative sessions are carved out in an intentional way in terms of time and space.

 I try to be super intentional about the way I set up my lists, giving myself a chronological order for the tasks, and making sure that I don’t move on to the next before the prior is completed.
 I think as an entrepreneur too, it’s so important to be kind to yourself.